 - Fixed wages, no general equilibrium effects.
-No distortions to firms' behavior. - Static model with two states: high (employed) and low (unemployed). - w_h is individual's income in the high state, $w_l < w_h$ is income in the low state. - c_k is consumption in state k = h, I. - The representative agent is initially unemployed and can control the probability of being in a bad state by exerting search effort e at cost $\Phi(e)$. - When exerting effort e, the probability of being in the good state is p(e) = e.
+No distortions to firms' behavior. - Static model with two states: high (employed) and low (unemployed). - wh is individual's income in the high state, wl < wh is income in the low state. - $c_k$ is consumption in state k = h, l. - The representative agent is initially unemployed and can control the probability of being in a bad state by exerting search effort e at cost Φ(e). - When exerting effort e, the probability of being in the good state is p(e) = e.